 - Chief analytics officer/chief data officer

 A separate study conducted among digital business leaders in the US also named the top digital skills employers are looking for.
-Researchers for the Robert Half Technology study asked around 3,000 hiring managers and CIOs what skills they love to see on a CV and they named: UX design, web development, data analysis, growth engineering, social media marketing and management, and content creation and marketing.
+Researchers asked around 3,000 hiring managers and CIOs what skills they love to see on a CV and they named: UX design, web development, data analysis, growth engineering, social media marketing and management, and content creation and marketing.

 The GDPR effect

 It will come as no surprise to some that information security consultants come in at the very top of this list, as 2018 is the year when new data protection regulations come into force.
 The General Data Protection Regulation (GDPR) is an in-depth update to data protection regulations in the UK and will affect all businesses, charities, start-ups and both public and private sector organisations.